sebinside/PremiereRemote/readme.md

 ![CEP Version](https://img.shields.io/badge/CEP%20Version-11.0-yellow)
 ![Premiere Version](https://img.shields.io/badge/Premiere%20Version-2021-orange)

-Using the [Adobe Premiere Extension mechanism](https://github.com/Adobe-CEP), **PremiereRemote** provides a framework to trigger your own Premiere CEP-based functionality from outside of Premiere, e.g. by using [AutoHotkey](https://autohotkey.com/).
-This is achieved with a server that is started inside Premiere on your local machine.
+Using the [Adobe Premiere Extension mechanism](https://github.com/Adobe-CEP), **PremiereRemote** provides a framework to trigger your own Premiere CEP-based functionality from outside of Premiere, e.g., by using [AutoHotkey](https://autohotkey.com/).
+This is achieved with a server that is started inside of Premiere on your local machine.
 Any custom functionality can then be triggerd using a local http request.

 Let's take a custom function like locking a video track inside of Premiere Pro.
-Without CEP, you have to use image recognition or similar techniques.
+Unfortunately, there are no shortcuts available without modification.
 With CEP, you can define your own javascript function using extendscript:

 ```js
 function lockVideoLayer(layerNumber) {